Meet Lead Trainer, Sherri Gerek!

 “Glancing around the iPEC training room I see myself in the many faces there and easily relate to other’s shared experiences as this transformational Coach Training Program unfolds.”
 Sherri continues, “Most students love the training right out of the gate, while at the same time, some feel very challenged by it.
 Witnessing a student’s growth and mastery of the skills as they develop in a few months is really inspiring.”

 Sherri became an iPEC Certified Professional Coach and Energy Leadership™ Index Master Practitioner in 2011, and an iPEC COR.E Dynamics Transitions Specialist.
-She holds a Professional Certified Coach credential through the International Coach Federation, and as Director of Faculty Development for iPEC Coaching, Sherri supports the Lead Trainers, Mentor Coaches, Assessors, Webinar presenters, and extended faculty assistance team with ongoing training and development
+Sherri holds the highest designation of coaching credential, Master Certified Coach (MCC) through the International Coaching Federation.
+As Chief Academic Officer for iPEC Coaching, Sherri directs and oversees the academic program, and Academic Affairs teams - leading policy development and implementation in student learning, programs, training, coaching, research, and related student success areas.

 “I enrolled in iPEC Coach Training in 2010.
 One of the best decisions I’ve ever made for personal and professional development.”
 Sherri said with a smile, “Somewhere during the first half day of training I recall thinking—WOW!
 I have just happened upon my purpose here!